Provençal Homes

 Guest house.
 Aquitaine

-Provençal style features in details
+Features of the Provençal style in detail

-Rubbed plaster, rough seams, sandy tones
+Worn plaster, rough joints, sandy tones

 Facade — natural stone, worn stucco, rough joints, sandy tones.